 logo-mini

-In this series, ruins have become a metaphor for pain.
-Here, between a silent past and a distorted future, I invited female painters to paint what they like in abandoned places; a painting on the masculine history, a picture on the face of the past, and an unanswered question for the future.
+In this series, ruins serve as a poignant metaphor for pain.
+Here, between a silent past and a distorted future, I invited female painters to paint what they like in abandoned places; a painting on the masculine history, a picture on the face of the past, and an unanswered question for the future

 Photography, lighting, set designing: Maryam Friuzi